mitranim/wordplay/readme.md

 medness (drug-induced insanity)

-beatiful (looks good after beating)
+beatiful (looks good after beating; mug is asking for a fist)

 anythink